wilas/vbkick/examples/README.md

 Note1: be carefull with creating too much and too big functions in a definition files - be simple

-Note2: If you have a bug in your definition file (e.g. syntax), then vbkick fails (cleanly terminates) during definition loading, what is good, but won’t tell you what exactly is wrong in your definition.
+Note2: If you have a bug in your definition file (e.g. syntax), then vbkick fails (cleanly terminates) during definition loading.

 ### create ENV variables